20 Surefire Ways to Increase Sales Using Zen Cart

 So I’m going to require it in my store to save the customer the annoyance of having to type it in later.
 But as soon as I ditch Paypal or they make the phone not be required, I’ll go back to not asking for it.

-14. Michael on January 7th, 2009 1:49 am
+January 7, 2009 at 1:49 am

 Hi,